-Property taxes for 2011 attached as an enforceable lien on January 1, 2011, on property values assessed as of the same date.
+Property taxes for 2012 attached as an enforceable lien on January 1, 2012, on property values assessed as of the same date.
 Taxes are levied by December of the same year by passage of a Tax Levy Ordinance.
-Tax bills are prepared by the County and issued on or about May 1, 2012, and are payable in two installments on or about June 1, 2012 and September 1, 2012.
+Tax bills are prepared by the County and issued on or about May 1, 2013, and are payable in two installments on or about June 1, 2013 and September 1, 2013.
 The County collects such taxes and remits them periodically.

 The District has elected, under governmental accounting standards, to match its property tax revenues to the fiscal year that the tax levy is intended to finance.
-Therefore, the entire 2012 tax levy has been recorded as a receivable and as deferred revenue on the financial statements.
+Therefore, the entire 2013 tax levy has been recorded as a receivable and as unavailable revenue on the financial statements.